-Through full-time study, the programme is aimed at enabling this audience to strengthen and update their professional skills and knowledge.
+The programme is aimed at enabling this audience to strengthen and update their professional skills and knowledge.
 Many of the skills taught on the programme, such as survey methods and data analysis, are also in great demand by employers outside government and it is intended that the programme provides relevant training for professional positions in a wide range of organisations conducting large-scale statistical work.